Immerse yourself in the attractions and natural beauty of the Perth Hills

 Via the app, access extended content including slideshow images showing the way the area has changed over time.
 Hear fascinating stories through the authentic voices of people who lived and worked in Kalamunda.
 They share their memories through

 short audio clips you listen to as you walk around town.

-Find out more about Kalamunda Town Heritage Trail here
+Find out more about Kalamunda Town Heritage Trail including downloading the app here